Download our Constitution here

 NAME

-1. The name of the organisation shall be the Royal Society of New Zealand Wellington Branch, hereinafter referred to as the Branch.
+1. The name of the organisation shall be the Royal Society of New Zealand Wellington Branch Incorporated, hereinafter referred to as the Branch.
 The organisation was formed in 1851 as the New Zealand Society, renamed the Wellington Philosophical Society in 1868, the Wellington Branch of the Royal Society of New Zealand in 1939, Science Wellington in 1995 and the Royal Society of New Zealand Wellington Branch in 1999.

 2. The Object of the Branch shall be the promotion and advancement of science and technology in the Wellington Region.